Azure/azure-sdk-for-java/sdk/servicebus/azure-messaging-servicebus/TROUBLESHOOTING.md

     * What is the machine(s) specs where the client is processing messages?
     * How many instances are running?
     * What is the max heap set (i.e., Xmx)?
+    * What is the configuration the client is created with?
-    * What is the MaxConcurrentCalls value?
+      * If applicable, what is the MaxConcurrentCalls value?
-    * What is the PrefetchCount value?
+      * If applicable, what is the PrefetchCount value?
-    * Is AutoComplete enabled or disabled?
+      * If applicable, is AutoComplete enabled or disabled?
 * What is the traffic pattern like?  (i.e. # messages/minute and if the Client is always busy or has slow traffic periods.)
 * Repro code and steps
     * This is important as we often cannot reproduce the issue in our environment.